jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 ## Hardware Requirements

-Before you start, you'll want to make sure that your graphics card is properly installed and compatible with CUDA.
+Before diving in, ensure your graphics card is properly installed and compatible with CUDA:
 * To find your graphics card, type `nvidia-smi`
-* If you're on Windows, you can use a tool like [Speccy](https://www.ccleaner.com/speccy).
+* On Windows, you can use a tool like [Speccy](https://www.ccleaner.com/speccy).

-Then, make sure it is on this list: <https://developer.nvidia.com/cuda-gpus>
+* Verify your graphics card is listed on hte [NVIDIA CUDA GPUs list](https://developer.nvidia.com/cuda-gpus).

-## See Where You Are
+## Identifying Your Current Setup

 Sometimes you'll get stuck somewhere in the middle of an installation and you're unsure of what installed correctly.
 You don't want to start from the beginning because you don't want to have multiple versions conflicting, but you don't know what you need to do next.
 That's why I want to start this off with some ways for you to figure out exactly where you are in the process.

 #### Are GPUs Installed